 Castle Garden was originally built in 1811 as Castle Clinton, a Federal fort to guard New York and its harbor against British invasion.
 The fort was ceded to the city in 1823 and served as a concert hall and reception center for visiting dignitaries.
 By the early 1850s, Battery Park was being enlarged through landfill, and the city commissioners decided to locate a permanent immigration landing depot on the site.
 Immigrants would now be brought directly to Castle Garden after passing through customs for assistance and directions.

-One observer wrote in 1856, that after being registered by an immigration clerk, the new arrivals could “… enjoy themselves in the depot by taking their meals, cleansing themselves in the spacious bathrooms, or promenading on the galleries or on the dock.
+One observer wrote in 1856 that after being registered by an immigration clerk, the new arrivals could “… enjoy themselves in the depot by taking their meals, cleansing themselves in the spacious bathrooms, or promenading on the galleries or the dock.
 The utmost order prevailed throughout; every requisite information was given passengers by officials conversing in different languages; letters from friends were transmitted to landing passengers, bringing them money or directions on how to proceed, etc.”

-In a direct reference to the Western territories, the New York Herald of May 15, 1856, reported that “It is pleasant to learn that the immigrants who have lately arrived have been of better class than usual.
+In a direct reference to the Western territories, the New York Herald of May 15, 1856, reported that “It is pleasant to learn that the immigrants who have lately arrived have been of a better class than usual.
 They have brought with them an average of $72 per head.
 Let them come, but let them keep out of politics for five years.
 There’s plenty of room out West yet.”

 Once they left the Eastern cities, immigrants moved westward in a variety of ways.
 By the 1830s, well-established trails and roads had been laid out in the East.
 If a person could afford not to walk, horses, wagons, and stages were a way to move westward.
 Water transportation, however, remained the most efficient and cheapest method.
 The Erie Canal was the preferred route; it began in New York City and was the easiest way to circumvent the Appalachian Mountains.
 From Buffalo, New York, water and land transportation could take the traveler across Ohio to the Ohio River, where flatboats, keelboats, and the newer steamboats plied the waters.
 Settlers traveled down this river to Cairo, Illinois, and ascended the Mississippi River by steamboat to St. Louis, Missouri.
 Some settled there, while others pushed still further westward.

 By the 1890s, the tide of immigrants had become too overwhelming to handle.
 In response to the special needs of processing so many permanent newcomers, a special immigration station was constructed in New York Harbor.
 Called Ellis Island, the station was built on what was primarily a man-made island and finished in 1892.
 A fire swept the buildings in 1897, and a new station was built by 1900.
 The station processed an average of 500,000 visitors per year, with the peak year of 1907 bringing 1,004,756.
-During the first 20 years of the 1900s, restrictions on immigration began to curtail the tide, until in 1924 the Immigration Act ended this great era.
+During the first 20 years of the 1900s, restrictions on immigration began to curtail the tide until, in 1924, the Immigration Act ended this great era.